AndreasFaust/react-strapi-img/README.md

+# `react-strapi-img`

-**react-strapi-img** is a wrapper for images, that handles responsive sizes, lazyloading and loading-animation.
-It is built to consume the image-data from Strapi.
+**react-strapi-img** is a wrapper for `img`, that handles webp-support, responsive sizes, lazyloading and loading-animation.
+It is optimized to consume image-data from `Strapi`, but can be useful in other contexts as well.

 ### What it does